-Hani Al-Afghani Clinical Laboratory Supervisor
+Hani M. Al-Afghani Clinical Laboratory Supervisor

 The Comprehensive Specialized Clinics for the Security Forces, Saudi Arabia

-Currently Hani Al-Afghani working as a clinical laboratory supervisor within the comberhensive specialized clinics.
-Working within a research team interestedincancergenetics and hereditary haematology disorders.He research skills and hardworking behaviours together with magnificent results have allowed to be awarded with award of excellence in kidney disease in 2002.
+Dr Hani Currently Hani Al-Afghani working as a clinical laboratory supervisor within the comprehensive specialized clinics.
+Working within a research team interestedincancergenetics and hereditary haematology disorders.
+His research skills and hardworking behaviours together with magnificent results have allowed to be awarded with award of excellence in kidney disease in 2002.
 Also have awarded with award of excellence in cancer research in 2015.
 He Involved with different symposiums regarding topics that include different issues about medical genetics.
 Recently, He have led the scientific organizational committee of the 14th medical genetics workshop in Makkah, Saudi Arabia.
 Personally worked on a project on cancer of both medulloblastoma and colorectal cancer.
+He is an editorial member in three scientific journals.
+Also, he was a member of scientific and organizing committee in the 3rd world congress of Cancer science and Immunology.
 He has a membership in Saudi Society of Medical Genetics.

 Catherine Paul is Associate Professor at the Ecole Pratique des Hautes Etudes.
 She received her PhD on 2001 from the Claude Bernard University, Lyon I. She works in the field of cancer immunology and immunotherapy at the University of Burgundy in Dijon.
 Her current work focuses on the role of nitric oxide (NO) as an anti-cancer agent when combined with other therapeutic molecules.
 Her research falls within the framework of translational research in oncology.